Skype: Security and privacy

-On 13 November 2012, a Russian user published a flaw in Skype's security, which allowed any person to take over a Skype account knowing only the victim's email by following seven steps.
-This vulnerability was claimed to exist for months and existed for more than 12 hours since published widely.
+On 13 November 2012, a Russian user published a flaw in Skype's security that allowed any person to take over a Skype account knowing only the victim's email by following seven steps.
+This vulnerability was claimed to exist for months and existed for more than 12 hours after being published widely.

 On 14 May 2013, it was documented that a URL sent via a Skype instant messaging session was usurped by the Skype service and subsequently used in a HTTP HEAD query originating from an IP address registered to Microsoft in Redmond (the IP address used was 65.52.100.214).
 The Microsoft query used the full URL supplied in the IM conversation and was generated by a previously undocumented security service.
-Security experts speculate the action was triggered by a technology similar to Microsoft's SmartScreen Filter used in its browsers.
+Security experts speculate that the action was triggered by a technology similar to Microsoft's SmartScreen Filter used in its browsers.

 The 2013 mass surveillance disclosures revealed that agencies such as the NSA and the FBI have the ability to eavesdrop on Skype, including the monitoring and storage of text and video calls and file transfers.
 The PRISM surveillance program, which requires FISA court authorization, reportedly has allowed the NSA unfettered access to its data center supernodes.
 According to the leaked documents, integration work began in November 2010, but it was not until February 2011 that the company was served with a directive to comply signed by the attorney general, with NSA documents showing that collection began on 31 March 2011.

 On 10 November 2014, Skype scored 1 out of 7 points on the Electronic Frontier Foundation's secure messaging scorecard.
-Skype received a point for encryption during transit but lost points because communications are not encrypted with a key the provider does not have access to (i.e. the communications are not end-to-end encrypted), users cannot verify contacts' identities, past messages are not secure if the encryption keys are stolen (i.e. the service does not provide forward secrecy), the code is not open to independent review (i.e. not available to merely view, nor under a free-software license), the security design is not properly documented, and there has not been a recent independent security audit.
-AIM, BlackBerry Messenger, Ebuddy XMS, Hushmail, Kik Messenger, Viber and Yahoo Messenger also scored 1 out of 7 points.
+Skype received a point for encryption during transit but lost points because communications are not encrypted with a key the provider does not have access to (i.e., the communications are not end-to-end encrypted), users cannot verify contacts' identities, past messages are not secure if the encryption keys are stolen (i.e., the service does not provide forward secrecy), the code is not open to independent review (i.e., not available to merely view, nor under a free-software license), the security design is not properly documented, and there has not been a recent independent security audit.
+AIM, BlackBerry Messenger, Ebuddy XMS, Hushmail, Kik Messenger, Viber, and Yahoo Messenger also scored 1 out of 7 points.

-As of August 2018, Skype now supports end-to-end encryption across all platforms.
+As of August 2018, Skype now supported end-to-end encryption across all platforms.

 Cybercrime on application

-Cybersex trafficking has occurred on Skype and other videoconferencing applications.
-According to the Australian Federal Police, overseas pedophiles are directing child sex abuse using its live streaming services.
+Cybersex trafficking had occurred on Skype and other videoconferencing applications.
+According to the Australian Federal Police, overseas pedophiles were directing child sex abuse using its live streaming services.